-We are now in 2020 and in this past decade there have been monumental shifts in almost every industry but particularly for the ones who are active in the health, well-being and skincare realms.
-The changes have been rapidly innovative and far-reaching, especially with social and digital media platforms - skincare has seen a surge of brands, products and information from the groundbreaking to the mediocre, from the innovative to those who just want to cash in on a global trend that shows no sign of letting go.
+We are now in 2020 and in this past decade there have been monumental shifts in almost every industry but particularly for the ones who are active in the health, well-being, and skincare realms.
+The changes have been rapidly innovative and far-reaching, especially with social and digital media platforms - skincare has seen a surge of brands, products, and information from the groundbreaking to the mediocre, from the innovative to those who just want to cash in on a global trend that shows no sign of letting go.

 It is evident that this is no longer just a trend, as health and well-being is part of the current consciousness of any individual who wants to live a life that is adapted to cope with the changing world we have around us.
 This is the Skincare Renaissance and everyone is welcome to join in.

 A blight on the last decade and before was that of pseudoscience, where products touted as miracle cures but with no actual science behind them, let alone active ingredients, were constantly pushed onto an unsuspecting and ill-informed consumer.
-The next decade will be marked by better-informed consumers and more clarity on ingredients, results and honesty.
+The next decade will be marked by better-informed consumers and more clarity on ingredients, results, and honesty.
 Education and Information is an integral part of the growth in the skincare industry as customers now want to be well informed when it comes to their skincare regimen; moreover, they are looking for products that have targeted results that actually benefit the health of their skin.

-As with every other industry on earth, the environment is one of the primary concerns of the modern consumer of the 2020s - sustainable, carbon-neutral, vegan (or plant-based) and cruelty-free products with reusable, sustainable packaging will be a must for any brand to survive.
+As with every other industry on earth, the environment is one of the primary concerns of the modern consumer of the 2020s - sustainable, carbon-neutral, vegan (or plant-based), and cruelty-free products with reusable, sustainable packaging will be a must for any brand to survive.

 There is an abundance of skincare products out there - it is well and truly mind-boggling and hard to keep track of what’s new, what’s old, and what can actually be trusted.
-The key to making informed decisions about which products or treatments are suitable for an individual are getting increasingly challenging to discern.
-The reality is that scientifically there are a limited number of things that actually work in skincare,
+The key to making informed decisions about which products or treatments are suitable for an individual is getting increasingly challenging to discern.
+The reality is that scientifically there are a limited number of things that actually work in skincare

 As a doctor, I have always been interested in the holistic approach to skin health and anti-ageing, taking into account general internal health first.
 I strongly believe that healthy glowing skin is a reflection of a healthy body.
 This comes down partly to our genetics, but mostly down to how we live our lives’ on a daily basis.